Sealpillow/Wordle/README.md

 # Wordle
 Trying to replicate the same game.

+Download both the py and txt file.
+Set it in the same location.

+Instructions:
 Guess the WORDLE in 6 tries.

 Each guess must be a valid 5 letter word.
 Hit the enter button to submit.